MTG/otmm_tonic_dataset/README.md

 <a name="References"></a>References
 --------------------

+> Şentürk, S. (2016).
+Computational Analysis of Audio Recordings and Music Scores for the Description and Discovery of Ottoman-Turkish Makam Music.
+PhD thesis, Universitat Pompeu Fabra, Barcelona, Spain.

 > Şentürk, S., & Serra X. (2016).
 Composition Identification in Ottoman-Turkish Makam Music Using Transposition-Invariant Partial Audio-Score Alignment.
 In Proceedings of 13th Sound and Music Computing Conference (SMC 2016). pages 434-441, Hamburg, Germany